-I started a writing group when I lived on Bowen Island, BC, in 2007 – and that’s when I wrote 7 Tips for Starting a Writers’ Group – Writing Alone, Together.
-A writers’ group is different than a journaling group, and Cutler et al’s book inspired me to start a whole new group!
-It’s not a writers’ group or a group of women who journal – I’ll describe my new group at the end of this article.
+I started a writing group when I lived on Bowen Island, BC – and that’s when I wrote 7 Tips for Starting a Writers’ Group – Writing Alone, Together.
+A writers’ group is different than a journaling group, and Cutler et al’s book inspired me to start a whole new group for women who want to be creative together.

 Journaling is often thought of as a solo practice – as is writing.
 But, Writing Alone Together – and my own experience with my writing group – has shown me that gathering with other writers creates a sense of community that inspires us to write more, and more deeply.
 Journaling helps you change, process changes in your life, and reflect more deeply on yourself.

 1. Get a journal that inspires you to write

 I wouldn’t recommend buying an expensive leather journal, because it may be too intimidating for you to start journaling.
 I’ve journaled in cheap notebooks – and I always buy hardcover ones because it’s easier to write in any position or on any surface.
 I’ve even journaled in artists’ sketchbooks, narrow accounting ledgers, and graph notebooks.
 There is no specific answer to the “what is a journal” question.

 2. Ask people how and why they journal

 Knowing why people spend time writing in their journals will help you learn how to journal.
 In Writing Alone Together, Cutler et al describe their experience with writing in their journals – which will give you ideas for your own journaling!
 To me, journaling has always been about personal growth, self-exploration, and learning what you really think and feel about your experiences, memories, and life.